 Thanks to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, the awards of international arbitrators can be enforced in 154 countries, providing one of many key advantages of international arbitration as compared to domestic litigation to resolve international disputes.

 International Arbitration Resources

-In addition to providing access to the leading independent arbitration lawyers of the IAA Network, to whom you may submit any question concerning international arbitration for free, the purpose of this website is to provide access to genuinely useful arbitration information and legal resources in order to make information about the leading form of international dispute resolution more easily available.
+In addition to providing access to leading independent international arbitration lawyers and boutique firms, to whom you may submit any question concerning international arbitration directly, the purpose of this website, maintained by the independent international arbitration law firm Aceris Law, is to provide access to genuinely useful arbitration information and legal resources in order to make information about the leading form of international dispute resolution more readily available.
 The IAA Network’s arbitration search engine instantly searches 67 leading online leading arbitration legal resources simultaneously, providing answers to nearly all questions regarding arbitration.
-Many other free arbitration resources are provided, including the only arbitration cost calculators which estimate the full cost and duration of resolving ICC, LCIA, ICSID, ICDR and SIAC arbitrations, a unique online library of leading books on arbitration, a database of thousands of arbitration-related legal materials in the public domain, tools to find international arbitrators, to draft fast-track and model arbitration clauses, to estimate the timeline for an arbitration procedure, and more.
-These arbitration resources are freely accessible and translated into 40 languages.
-A description of all resources may be found here.
+Many other free arbitration resources are provided, including the only arbitration cost calculators which estimate the full cost and duration of resolving ICC, LCIA, ICSID, ICDR and SIAC arbitrations, a unique online library of leading books on arbitration, a database of thousands of arbitration-related legal materials in the public domain, tools to find international arbitrators, tips on drafting fast-track and model arbitration clauses, and much more.
+These arbitration resources are freely accessible and machine-translated into 40 languages.
+A description of current resources may be found here.